Chapter 19

 Wow!
 What happens to them now?
 Are they forever and irrevocably condemned to spend eternity in Hell?

 No, to be saved from their sin, they must repent.
-They must change their view and stop looking to the Law to justify themselves.
+They must change their view and stop looking to the law, rules and/or traditions to justify themselves.
 They must come to Jesus Christ, seek His forgiveness and receive His Grace and Mercy.
 To see this let us consider the following,

 Acts 3:19-20